mosip/k8s-infra/docs/mosip-installation-without-public-dns.md

       }
   }
   ```
-  **Note:** We enable http access for IAM because MOSIP's keymanager expects to have valid ssl certificates.
+  **Note:** HTTP access is enabled for IAM because MOSIP's keymanager expects to have valid SSL certificates.
-            Please ensure to use this **only for development purposes**, and it is not recommended to use it in **production environments**.
+            Ensure to use this **only for development purposes**, and it is not recommended to use it in **production environments**.

 * Restart nginx service.
   ```